ms-vincent/bicep-registry-modules/avm/ptn/lz/sub-vending/README.md

 ### Parameter: `roleAssignments`

-Supply an array of objects containing the details of the role assignments to create.<p><p>Each object must contain the following `keys`:<li>`principalId` = The Object ID of the User, Group, SPN, Managed Identity to assign the RBAC role too.<li>`definition` = The Name of one of the pre-defined built-In RBAC Roles or a Resource ID of a Built-in or custom RBAC Role Definition as follows:<p>  - You can only provide the RBAC role name of the pre-defined roles (Contributor, Owner, Reader, Role Based Access Control Administrator (Preview), and User Access Administrator).
+Supply an array of objects containing the details of the role assignments to create.<p><p>Each object must contain the following `keys`:<li>`principalId` = The Object ID of the User, Group, SPN, Managed Identity to assign the RBAC role too.<li>`definition` = The Name of one of the pre-defined built-In RBAC Roles or a Resource ID of a Built-in or custom RBAC Role Definition as follows:<p>  - You can only provide the RBAC role name of the pre-defined roles (Contributor, Owner, Reader, Role Based Access Control Administrator, and User Access Administrator).
 We only provide those roles as they are the most common ones to assign to a new subscription, also to reduce the template size and complexity in case we define each and every Built-in RBAC role.<p>  - You can provide the Resource ID of a Built-in or custom RBAC Role Definition<p>    - e.g. `/providers/Microsoft.Authorization/roleDefinitions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`<li>`relativeScope` = 2 options can be provided for input value:<p>    1. `''` *(empty string)* = Make RBAC Role Assignment to Subscription scope<p>    2. `'/resourceGroups/<RESOURCE GROUP NAME>'` = Make RBAC Role Assignment to specified Resource Group.<p>

 - Required: No
 - Type: array